Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

-We also remark similarity of the Hall viscosity ratio $\hat\eta_\mathrm{H}$ to the viscosity to entropy density ratio, $\eta/s$.
-According to AdS/CFT correspondence, the usual dissipative viscosity for the strongly coupled system is obtained in \cite{Policastro:2001yc}, and its universal behavior, $\eta/s=\hbar/(4\pi k_\mathrm{B})$, called {\it KSS bound}, is discussed in \cite{Kovtun:2004de}.
-In the context of AdS/CFT, the Hawking temperature of the black hole is interpreted as that of the dual field theory at boundary.
-Although the temperature goes to zero in the extremal black hole limit, the residual entropy is observed in some cases.
-Actually it is discussed in \cite{Chakrabarti:2009ht,Paulos:2009yk} that this universality is still available in the extremal case, corresponding to the zero temperature limit although the entropy also goes to zero in the limit.
-On the other hand, it is shown in \cite{Brigante:2007nu} that the KSS bound can be violated in generalized holographic model, e.g. Gauss-Bonnet gravity, which includes higher order curvature terms.
-In the case of Hall viscosity, the shift of the Hall viscosity, coming from the effect of the geometry, is also pointed out \cite{Read:2008rn}.
-These results suggest the geometrical effect should not be neglected for arguments on viscosity.
+We also remark similarities between the Hall viscosity ratio $\hat\eta_\mathrm{H}$ and another quantity, the viscosity to entropy density ratio, $\eta/s$, which is well studied in the context of AdS/CFT correspondence: The dissipative shear viscosity in a strongly coupled system is obtained in Ref.~\cite{Policastro:2001yc} based on AdS/CFT correspondence, and its universal behavior, $\eta/s=\hbar/(4\pi k_\mathrm{B})$, called {\it KSS bound}, is then discussed in Ref.~\cite{Kovtun:2004de}.
+In the context of AdS/CFT correspondence, the Hawking temperature of the black hole is interpreted as the temperature of the dual field theory at boundary.
+Although the temperature goes to zero in the extremal black hole limit, the residual entropy is observed in several cases.
+Actually it is discussed in Refs.~\cite{Chakrabarti:2009ht,Paulos:2009yk} that this universality is still available even in such an extremal case, corresponding to the zero temperature limit.
+This extremal limit is analogous to the zero magnetic field limit in our model because the ratio can be indeterminate in the limit.
+It suggests that such a quantity could be available even for the extremal case.

+It is shown in Ref.~\cite{Brigante:2007nu} that the KSS bound can be violated in generalized holographic model, e.g., Gauss-Bonnet gravity, which includes higher order curvature terms.
+In the case of the Hall viscosity, the shift of its value due to the geometry effect has been pointed out~\cite{Read:2008rn}.
+These results suggest that we should carefully incorporate the geometric effect in the study of the viscosity.

-As discussed above, there are some common properties in both of the viscosity ratios.
-However these universal behaviors mean that viscosity itself might not be universal quantities.
-The reason why is the natural unit of the viscosity should be $\hbar$ times density as discussed in \cite{Read:2008rn}.
-This density dependence suggests viscosity relates to the characteristic scale of the system, e.g. the magnetic length.
-Thus it is preferred that we consider the ratio of quantities rather than viscosity itself.
+We remark that these universal behaviors are not discussed for viscosity itself, but for the viscosity ratios.
+The reason why is the natural unit of viscosity should be $\hbar$ times density as discussed in Ref.~\cite{Read:2008rn}.
+This density dependence suggests viscosity relates to the characteristic scale of the system, e.g., the magnetic length.
+From this point of view, we should consider the ratio of quantities rather than viscosity itself to discuss the universality of the viscosity.